Christopher Lee's Dishing With Chris Lee wins at ContentAsia Awards

 Being Together: A Family Portrait (Malaysia), a look at families coping with the pandemic hosted by Danny Yeo, took home Best Factual Programme Made In Asia For A Single Market In Asia.

-Best Original Song For An Asian TV Programme Or Movie went to Gonna Rise Up, a song from season two of Channel 5 hawker drama 128 Circle.
+Best Original Song For An Asian TV Programme Or Movie went to Gonna Rise Up from Season 2 of Channel 5 hawker drama 128 Circle.

 Singapore streaming platform Viddsee's Maybe, Marriage won Best Short-form Drama Series for its five-episode series on love and letting go.